tlubin/SpellChecker/code/README.md

     - Make
   2. To start, run:
       $make
-      $./main.sh
+      $./correctr

 MODES:
-  -Type menu() to return from a inside a mode, to the menu prompt to switch modes
+  -Type menu() to return from inside a mode to the menu prompt to switch modes

   -[W] Word mode
           Input a word, and you will get a ranked output (highest to lowest) of all suggestions for corrections in the following format: